jellydn/blog/posts/create-and-apply-git-patch-from-a-commit-hash.md

 date: 08/12/2020 2:35 PM +0800
 author: Dung Huynh
 hero_image: ''
-title: "#TIL 2 - Create and apply git patch from a commit hash"
+title: '#TIL 2 - Create and apply git patch from a commit hash'
-description: ''
+description: 'Create a path from other branch and apply to your working branch'
 ---

 Create a patch from master then apply to work branch

     git checkout master